bbauska/JS-Programs/README.md

 }
 </pre>

-This is an async function so that looping and waiting for the request is easier.
+<p>This is an async function so that looping and waiting for the request is easier.
-It runs an infinite loop that, on each iteration, retrieves the list of talks—either normally or, if this isn’t the first request, with the headers included that make it a long polling request.
+It runs an infinite loop that, on each iteration, retrieves the list of talks—either normally or, if this isn’t the first request, with the headers included that make it a long polling request.</p>
-When a request fails, the function waits a moment and then tries again.
-This way, if your network connection goes away for a while and then comes back, the application can recover and continue updating.
-The promise resolved via setTimeout is a way to force the async function to wait.
+<p>When a request fails, the function waits a moment and then tries again.
+This
+way, if your network connection goes away for a while and then comes back, the application can recover and continue updating.
+The promise resolved via setTimeout is a way to force the async function to wait.</p>
-When the server gives back a 304 response, that means a long polling request timed out, so the function should just immediately start the next request.
-If the response is a normal 200 response, its body is read as JSON and passed to the callback, and its ETag header value is stored for the next iteration.
+<p>When the server gives back a 304 response, that means a long polling request
+timed out, so the function should just immediately start the next request.
+If the response is a normal 200 response, its body is read as JSON and passed to the callback, and its ETag header value is stored for the next iteration.</p>

-The application
+<h3>The application</h3>
-The following component ties the whole user interface together:
+<p>The following component ties the whole user interface together:</p>

 <pre>
 class SkillShareApp {